Consumer Banks

 Rising Corporate Expectations

-CFOs and treasurers demand real-time visibility, instant payments, API integration with their ERP/TMS, mobile access, and AI-powered insights—expectations set by fintech disruptors and consumer banking experiences.
+CFOs and treasurers demand real-time visibility, instant payments, API integration, mobile access, and AI-powered insights—expectations set by fintech disruptors and consumer banking experiences.

 4